olcf/olcf-user-docs/software/profiling/TAU.rst

 	---------------------------------------------------------------------------------------

-- Explanation:
+Explanation:
   - One process was running as it is a serial application, even MPI calls are executed from a single thread.
-    - The total execution time is 70.733 seconds and only 9 msec are exclusive for the main routine and the rest are caused by subroutines
+  - The total execution time is 70.733 seconds and only 9 msec are exclusive for the main routine.
+The rest are caused by subroutines.
-    - The exclusive time is the time caused by the mentioned routine, and the inclusive is with the execution time from the subroutines
+  - The exclusive time is the time caused by the mentioned routine, and the inclusive is with the execution time from the subroutines.
-    - The #Subrs is the number of the called subroutines
+  - The #Subrs is the number of the called subroutines.
   - There is also information about the parallel I/O if any exists, the bytes, and the bandwidth.

-We will present the ``paraprof`` tool for the MPI version of the MiniWeather.
+Next, we will look at using the ``paraprof`` tool for the MPI version of MiniWeather.

 Instrumenting the MPI version of MiniWeather
 --------------------------------------------

-- For the MPI version, we should use a makefile with MPI.
+For the MPI version, we should use a makefile with MPI.
 The compilation could fail if the makefile supports MPI+OpenMP, but the code doesn't include any OpenMP calls.
-Moreover, with ``TAU_OPTIONS`` declared below, we add options to the linker.
+Moreover, with ``TAU_OPTIONS`` declared below, we will add options to the linker.

 .. code::

-        module load tau
+        $ module load tau
-        export TAU_MAKEFILE=/sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-pgi
+        $ export TAU_MAKEFILE=/sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-pgi
-        export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
+        $ export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
-        make mpi
+        $ make mpi

-- Add to your submission script the TAU variables that you want to use (or uncomment the below).
-By default, the TAU will apply profiling and not tracing.
+Add to your submission script the TAU variables that you want to use (or uncomment them below).
+By default, the TAU will apply profiling, and not tracing.

 .. code::